reactiflux/reactiflux.com/pages/transcripts/kent-dodds.md

 I’m probably not a great person to ask that question to I’m afraid because I have pretty much no experience with that.
 I have been asked this a lot and I responded [on my GitHub AMA](https://github.com/kentcdodds/ama/issues/533).

-Maybe that’ll help, but I honestly don’t have too much feedback there because I’ve never even interviewed someone in that situation :grimacing:  Sorry.
+Maybe that’ll help, but I honestly don’t have too much feedback there because I’ve never even interviewed someone in that situation 😬 Sorry.

 ---